vijilAI/docs/source/tests-library/security.md

 # Security

-LLMs are vulnerable to an unbounded set of attacks including prompt injection, model theft, data theft, model evasion, and data poisoning.
+Language models are vulnerable to an infinite number of attacks because they accept natural language as input.
+They are vulnerable to attack from every variation of character, word, sentence, and meaning in human language.
+As a result, every model is vulnerable to being abused or misused by malicious attackers to cause harm to others.

 Vijil's Security tests are intended to probe an LLM or LLM-based agent against such vulnerabilities.

 ## Adversarial suffix